Profit vs Revenue: The Difference SaaS Founders Need to Know

 How Does Revenue Affect Profit?

 Revenue is the ceiling.
-Profit can never exceed revenue — it can only approach it as you reduce costs.
+Profit can never exceed revenue, it can only approach it as you reduce costs.
+That asymmetry is the whole reason the profit vs revenue conversation exists.

 But revenue growth doesn’t guarantee profit growth.
-Three common SaaS patterns:
+Three common SaaS profit vs revenue patterns:

 Revenue up, profit up.
 The healthy path.
 You’re growing and your margins are expanding or holding steady.
 Each new euro of MRR adds to the bottom line.

 Revenue up, profit flat.
 You’re spending every additional euro to acquire the next customer.
 CAC is eating your growth.
-The business scales in size but not in sustainability.
+The business scales in size but not in sustainability, and your profit vs revenue picture stalls.

 Why High Revenue Does Not Mean Profitable